Medically reviewed by Drugs.com. Last updated on Nov 21, 2021.

 Pharmacologic Class: Alpha-2 Adrenergic Agonist

-Brimonidine ophthalmic (eye) drops is used alone or together with other medicines to treat increased pressure in the eye that is caused by open-angle glaucoma or a condition called hypertension of the eye (ocular hypertension).
+Brimonidine eye drops is used alone or together with other medicines to lower pressure inside the eye that is caused by open-angle glaucoma or ocular (eye) hypertension.
 This medicine is an alpha-adrenergic agonist.

 This medicine is available only with your doctor's prescription.